-In this article, we will look at the internal physics of some transistors (not applications).
+In this article, we will look at the internal physics of transistors.

 How Transistors Work

 Silicon is a semiconducting material that has four electrons in it’s outer electron shell.
 The semiconducting properties of silicon can be improved by adding impurities such as phosphorus or boron in a process called doping.